Madeleine Mantock: Career

 Mantock primarily works in television, starring as main character Scarlett Conway in Casualty, before she graduated drama school.
 She was part of the series for 36 episodes from 2011 to 2012.
 She then appeared on Lee Nelson's Well Funny People in 2013, before moving to the United States to be a main character, Astrid, on The Tomorrow People, which was canceled after one season.
 She then played the small role of Julie in the film Edge of Tomorrow.
 In 2015 she was cast in a main role, Veil, on AMC's Into the Badlands.
 Her character for Into the Badlands has received positive response.

 Mantock then had a role in the 2017 film Breaking Brooklyn, and filmed her main role in Age Before Beauty.

 In March 2018, she was cast in the lead role of Macy Vaughn in The CW's fantasy drama series Charmed, a reboot of the 1998 series of the same name.
 The reboot centers on three sisters in a college town who discover they are witches.
 In July 2021, Mantock announced that she would be departing Charmed before the airing of the third season finale.

-She also appeared in the supporting role of Miss Clara in the 2018 BBC adaptation of Andrea Levy's novel The Long Song, set in nineteenth century colonial Jamaica.
+She also appeared in the supporting role of Miss Clara in the 2018 BBC adaptation of Andrea Levy's novel The Long Song, set in 19th-century colonial Jamaica.

 In 2023, Mantock made her Royal Shakespeare Company debut as Agnes/Anne Hathaway in their production of Hamnet (co-produced by Sam Mendes’ Neal Street Productions).
 Based on the best-selling novel by Maggie O'Farrell, Hamnet is adapted by Lolita Chakrabarti (Life of Pi) and directed by Erica Whyman.
-After a sold-out run at the RSC, Hamnet transferred to the West End, for a run at the Garrick Theatre from September 30 2023 through February 17 2024.
+After a sold-out run at the RSC, Hamnet transferred to the West End, for a run at the Garrick Theatre from 30 September 2023 to 17 February 2024.